 - Consider modifying or canceling performance cycles.
-There are several options to adapt performance evaluations in a way that takes into account the stress of the pandemic and aligns with your company culture.
+There are several options to adapt performance evaluations in a way that considers the pandemic's stress and aligns with your company culture.

-- Ensure office housework – the less-important/more administrative tasks around the office such as ordering food – is equitably distributed.
-Harvard Business Review offers strategies for how WOC can feel empowered to say ‘no’ to office housework.
-Some use humor, setting up systems for rotating tasks, practicing saying no with allies, and asking the requestor more information on why they are specifically asking them to do the work.
+- Ensure office housework – the less-important/more administrative tasks around the office, such as ordering food – is equitably distributed.
+Harvard Business Review offers strategies for how WOC can feel empowered to say "no" to office housework.
+Some use humor, setting up systems for rotating tasks, practicing saying no with allies, and asking the requestor for more information on why they are explicitly asking them to do the work.

 - Challenge biased behaviors in the moment and humanize the workplace with more meaningful one-on-one and team interactions.